AviroopGhosh/TAS-Forge/documentation/Technical_Overview.md

 - A scheduling duration (expressed in µs) indicates which the **transmission gate** remains in a specified state (open/closed) for a particular traffic class.
 - These durations **repeat periodically** according to the computed hyperperiod to maintain determinism for the streams.

-TAS-Forge outputs the computed GCLs in the file output_GCL_matrix.txt, where:
+TAS-Forge outputs the computed GCLs in the file `output_GCL_matrix.txt`, where:

-Each line corresponds to the GCL of a specific switch and egress port.
+- Each line corresponds to the GCL of a specific switch and egress port.

-The order of GCL entries matches the row order in port_connections.csv, where the Source identifies the switch and the SourcePort identifies the corresponding egress port.
+- The order of GCL entries matches the row order in `port_connections.csv` for the corresponding **switches** in the **Source** columns.
+- The **Source** identifies the switch and the **SourcePort** identifies the corresponding egress port.

 Notes: